 It is a matter for the Assembly to structure its work programme and agree a date for consideration of this topic.
 At the private session during the September meeting, the Members agreed to switch the order of the Assembly's remaining two topics, fixed term parliaments and the manner in which referenda are held respectively.

 The Assembly considered this topic on 13-14 January 2018.
-Please click on the date to view material presented to the Assembly
+Please click on the date to view material presented to the Assembly that weekend.

 A revised full calendar of meetings is available here.

 When the resolution approving the establishment of the Assembly was being moved in both Houses of the Oireachtas, Minister English stated the following in relation to this topic: